BohdanLeasoft/test-bank-functionalities-magento/README.md

 ### Manual instalation ###

 1. Go to app/code folder
-2. Create directories GingerPay/Payment
-3. Unzip ems-online.zip file wich attached to release
+2. Unzip ems-online.zip file wich attached to release
-4. Continue installation from step 4 in "Installation using Composer"
+3. Continue installation from step 4 in "Installation using Composer"